Cape 2 Bluff

 Brendon’s a devoted family man, a dedicated physiotherapist and a crazy mad cycling machine.
 He’s undertaken some phenomenal challenges in the past to raise money for NZ Spinal Trust – but this one is OFF THE SCALE!
 He’s attempting to set a new record – cycling the length of NZ in just 4 days!

-For a little over 10 years I had the privilege of working as a Physiotherapist at the Burwood Spinal Unit.
-I draw a lot of inspiration from the many people I have been blessed to work alongside on their rehabilitation journey post Spinal Cord Impairment (SCI).
+For over ten years, I had the privilege of working as a Physiotherapist at the Burwood Spinal Unit.
+During this time, I had the opportunity to meet incredible individuals on their rehabilitation journey after Spinal Cord Impairment (SCI).
+Their unwavering determination to overcome obstacles and embrace life to the fullest has been a constant source of inspiration for me.

-The goal is to ride my bike the length of Aotearoa, Cape Reinga to Bluff, as fast as possible, and attempt to beat the current record of 4 days 9 hours and 45mins.
-A race against the clock, that doesn’t stop ticking if and when I stop along the way.
+My goal is to cycle the length of Aotearoa, from Cape Reinga to Bluff, as quickly as possible and attempt to break the current record of 4 days, 9 hours, and 45 minutes.
+It will be a race against the clock, with time ticking away both on the bike and off.
+Needless to say that time will be of the essence and sleep will be minimal!

-Cycling is an activity I truly love.
-This love of cycling will no doubt make this goal, and the road to get there, more pleasurable, but I know there’ll be a lot of pain.
-Finding my limits and what ‘makes me tick’ adds a deeper meaning and purpose to this goal.
+Cycling is an activity I truly love, and this passion will undoubtedly make the journey more enjoyable.
+However, I am fully aware that there will be a lot of pain involved.
+Discovering my limits and what truly drives me adds a deeper meaning and purpose to this goal.

-Finally, the success of this endeavour will depend on upon support – the support I will need along the way, and the support gained and given to the New Zealand Spinal Trust.
-I have been overwhelmed with the support thus far, even in it’s infancy, and truly look forward to the road to come – literally and figuratively.
+Ultimately, the success of this endeavour will rely on the support I receive along the way, as well as the support gained and given to the New Zealand Spinal Trust.
+I have been overwhelmed with the support I’ve received so far and eagerly anticipate the road ahead, both literally and figuratively.